 The early ’90s wasn’t a safe place for Saturday morning cartoons.
 The three major networks were beginning to lose interest in keeping the tradition alive, and many great shows unfortunatley saw an early end.
 Exo-Squad was one show that disappeared seemingly overnight, and all we were left with were some awesome toys, great memories… and a Genesis game!

-Articles written by: Vince Thornburg
+Author: Vince Thornburg

 Today marks the twentieth anniversary of the Genesis launch in Japan, and we’re continuing our week-long celebration with a new installment in our Stories from the Book of Genesis series.
 In “Good Night Victoria,” staff member Vince Thornburg details the evolving relationship a model 1 console had with a family, and how it was finally sent off with the proper respect after a long and fruitful life.